Skip to content

 echo 'API_KEY=sk-...' > /tmp/my-secrets/app.env

-mvmctl run --template my-app \
+mvmctl up --template my-app \

 --volume /tmp/my-config:/mnt/config \